georgioyammine/XDP-XML-Diff-and-Patch/README.md

 exe created using **launch4j**.

 ## Tree Edit Distance
-The tree edit distance algorithm utilized in our study is an adaptation of **Nierman and Jagadish’s** main edit distance algorithm [1].
+The tree edit distance algorithm utilized in our app is an adaptation of **Nierman and Jagadish’s** main edit distance algorithm [1].
 However, in our case, we have to also take into consideration the content such as **text nodes, attributes and more**.

 The variations we implemented were:
 1. Updating root node changes the root label and root attributes.